Audio Compressor Release Time Calculator

 The calculated release time corresponds to the selected note value (musically appropriate to the tempo), minus the attack time.

-Important: The release time should be at least 50 ms, as too short release times () can lead to unnatural artifacts, distortion, or audible “pumping.”
+Important: The release time should be at least 50 ms, as shorter release times below 50 ms can cause unnatural artifacts, distortion or audible pumping.

 The material type selection shows typical release ranges.